 OREO has a history of doing work in support of the LGBTQ+ community, and this year we set out to really move the conversation forward.
 Being an ally itself isn’t enough – it’s critical for individuals and brands to advocate for their LGBTQ+ loved ones and to show that love through loud, public support and action.

-We knew that National Coming Out Day was an important moment for OREO to show up.
+new that National Coming Out Day was an important moment for OREO to show up.
 When LGBTQ individuals come out to their parents, the reality is that they often put their relationship on the line.
 For many parents, the moment their child comes out to them is often when they themselves enter the closet as a parent.
 Since OREO is a cookie that helps builds a connection between a parent and child, we realized that there was no better moment to rally around as a brand than during the conversation where that bond is potentially jeopardized.

 Thanks to the insights from our strategy team, which was led by Strategy Director Maggie Walsh, we understood that LGTBQ+ people basically have to come out repeatedly.
 When they meet new people at a party, when they get to know colleagues at a new job – with every introduction, another “coming out” moment takes place.
 However, simultaneously, the parents of that individual often choose to remain in the closet about their child’s identity.
 We heard so many stories about parents saying things like: “Don’t tell so and so at Thanksgiving dinner” or “Let’s not mention it next week while our friends are here to visit” and it was just heartbreaking.
 We knew that there had to be a way to move the cause forward, as this is a component of the coming out process that is still often ignored by mainstream culture.
 This was the first brief I’ve ever received that made me emotional – when Maggie was sharing her findings in our early conversations, it was honest and raw, and I am thankful that it shows up in the work.
 No matter what we did, we didn’t want to lose that emotion.